Last updated 2026-05-05

 }

-Each feedback row’s normalized rating is Number(value) / 10 ** valueDecimals.
-The contract intends this to land in [0, 1], but value is int128 (signed), so a non-conforming submission could carry a negative number — clamp before displaying.
+Each feedback row’s normalized value is Number(value) / 10 ** valueDecimals.
+Because value is int128 (signed), a non-conforming submission can carry a negative number or a metric that is not score-like at all.
+Clamp for display, and exclude out-of-range values before aggregating.
 The Reputation Registry article explains how non-revoked rows roll into the explorer’s composite score.

 One thing to handle on the read side: clients can pull a feedback record back by emitting FeedbackRevoked(uint256 indexed agentId, address indexed clientAddress, uint64 indexed feedbackIndex).
 Any indexer that aggregates feedback has to subtract those revocations, otherwise the score lies.
 For a one-off read it’s fine to ignore; for a real index, listen to both events and reconcile by (agentId, clientAddress, feedbackIndex).